Parafermi Algebra and Interordinality: Introduction -- parafermi operator and root-of-nilpotent sequences

-While constant recurrence of $E_{\mu\nu}=\delta_{\mu,\nu+1}$ is to be found throughout the root-$d$ sequence, the coefficients $G_{\mu\nu}$ and $J_{\mu\nu}$ are evolving away from 1, $G_{\mu\nu}$ at $f^{(15)}$, and $J_{\mu\nu}$ at $h^{(7)}$.
-Although not immediately apparent, the way this happens is controlled by Catalan-type bookkeeping identities: where $C_{k}$ denotes the $k$-th Catalan number, we in Eqs. (\ref{eq:snapshot-f15})-(\ref{eq:snapshot-f15-detail}) find the identities and similar identities hold for the $J_{\mu\nu}$ of the lower left quadrant of $h^{(7)}$: as well as for those of the lower left quadrant of $h^{(15)}$: Thus the members of the root-$f$- and the root-$h$ sequences first of all are containers for Catalan numbers, partitioned in a peculiar way, and $f^{(p)}$ and $h^{(p)}$, as they climb up their parental sequences, traverse all of them.
-This evolutionary behavior, and the lack thereof in the root-$d$ sequence, calls for an examination of whether and how it relates to the very different given of parafermi algebra.
-Not surprisingly, the closest resemblance to the Green ansatz is found with the members of root-$d$ sequence.
+Thus, the members of the root-$f$- and the root-$h$ sequences first of all are partitioners of Catalan numbers in unfamilar environs, and $f^{(p)}$ and $h^{(p)}$, as they climb up their parental sequences, traverse all of these.
+That evolutionary behavior, and the lack thereof in the root-$d$ sequence, calls for an examination of whether and how it relates to the very different given of parafermi algebra.
+Not surprisingly, the closest resemblance to the Green ansatz is found among the members of root-$d$ sequence.
 Not only is the nilpotence property $\left(d^{(p)}\right)^{p+1}\!\!=\left((d^{(p)})^{+}\right)^{p+1}\!=0$ satisfied, the structure as well is analogous: $d_{\alpha,\beta}=E_{\beta}\,\delta_{\alpha,\beta+1}$ with $E_{\beta}=1$.
-However, the spin-$(p/2)$ representation, as we have learned, demands $b_{\alpha,\beta}=\sqrt{\beta(p-\beta+1)})\,\delta_{\alpha,\beta+1}$, and this condition counters our premise that the main diagonal of $d^{(p')}$ $(p'=2^{n+1}-1)$ carries solely $f^{(1)}$ blocks.
-So the scope of reference to parafermi algebra is quickly reduced to the members of root-$f$- and root-$h$-sequences, and it's foremost the former that we will pick up for exemplarily scrutinizing a possible relationship with the Green ansatz.
+However, the spin-$(p/2)$ representation, as we have learned, demands $b_{\alpha,\beta}=\sqrt{\beta(p-\beta+1)})\,\delta_{\alpha,\beta+1}$, a condition that counters our premise that the main diagonal of $d^{(p')}$ $(p'=2^{n+1}-1)$ carries solely $f^{(1)}$ blocks.
+So the scope of reference to parafermi algebra is quickly cut down to members of the root-$f$- and root-$h$-sequences, and it's foremost the former that we will pick up for exemplarily scrutinizing a possible relationship with the Green ansatz.